 Create a team

 No single person can manage an enterprise cybersecurity risk assessment.
 Organizations should consider creating cross-departmental teams to ensure they identify all risks.
-Some members of the team could include:
+Some members of the team can include:

 • Chief Information Security Officer (CISO)